datapartnership/datapartnership.github.io/content/updates/green-jobs-for-women-and-diverse-groups-help-promote-equality-and-climate-resilience/index.md

 The economic repercussions of climate change are devastating.
 In Latin America and the Caribbean, current carbon emission trends threaten inevitable and irreversible changes to the environment that could cost in the region of [US$100 billion annually by 2050 and the loss of up to 2.5 million jobs by 2030](https://publications.iadb.org/es/publicacion/16324/el-desafio-climatico-y-de-desarrollo-en-america-latina-y-el-caribe-opciones-para).

 The transition toward a future of zero net emissions is not only a global commitment to stabilize climate change, but also represents an important opportunity for job creation in the region.
-The creation of green jobs – that is, quality jobs that directly contribute to environmental stability, either by producing environmental goods or making more efficient use of natural resources1- generates opportunities to transform the economy, orienting it towards environmentally sustainable solutions and reducing the economic and environmental costs.
+The creation of green jobs – that is, quality jobs that directly contribute to environmental stability, either by producing environmental goods or making more efficient use of natural resources [^1] generates opportunities to transform the economy, orienting it towards environmentally sustainable solutions and reducing the economic and environmental costs.

 Women and diverse population groups play a decisive role in the decarbonization process and in developing effective climate change resilience strategies.
 Access to green jobs not only presents an opportunity to drive a greener and more sustainable transition but also holds immense potential for empowering these population groups.